 Astrologers do not discriminate against clients, students, or supervisees in a manner that has a negative impact based on their age, color, culture, disability, ethnic group, gender, race, religion, sexual orientation, marital status, or socioeconomic status, or for any other reason.

 b.
 Respecting Differences

 Astrologers will actively attempt to understand the diverse cultural backgrounds of the clients with whom they work.
-This includes, but is not limited to, learning how the astrologer?s own cultural/ethnic/racial identity impacts his/her values and beliefs about the consulting process.
+This includes, but is not limited to, learning how the astrologer’s own cultural, ethnic, or racial identity affects his or her values, attitudes and beliefs.

 Advertising entails, but is not limited to, all paid and unpaid statements in media, brochures, business cards, direct mail promotions, directory listings, resumes, and other printed matter.
 Advertising also includes statements made in oral presentations such as lectures and classes, as well as comments for use in electronic media such as television, radio, and the Internet.

 It is unethical for astrologers to make false, fraudulent, misleading, or deceptive claims that are designed to elicit professional services, products, workshops or training.
 A statement may be misleading or deceptive if it fails to disclose material facts or is intended or likely to create false or unjustified expectations.
 Advertisements concerning products, workshops or training must be accurate and disclose adequate information for consumers to make informed choices.

 c.
 Statements by Others and the Media

 Astrologers make reasonable efforts to ensure that statements made by others or by the media about them or the profession of astrology are accurate.